China's Didi expands partnership with automaker GAC Group

 BEIJING: Chinese ride-hailing giant Didi Chuxing said on Wednesday it would expand its partnership with Guangzhou Automobile Group Co Ltd (GAC Group) to areas such as ride-hailing operations and autonomous driving.

+GAC sold over 2.1 million cars last year, including units made with Toyota, Honda and Mitsubishi.

-(Reporting by Yilei Sun in Beijing and Brenda Goh in Shanghai; Editing by Himani Sarkar)
+(Reporting by Yilei Sun in Beijing and Brenda Goh in Shanghai; Editing by Himani Sarkar & Uttaresh.V)